keesschollaart81/case.schollaart.net/_posts/2018-09-22-mqtt-and-azure-functions.md

 }
 ~~~

-But there is much more to say, checkout these pages in the Wiki:
+I've also written a lot of guidance on how to use this extension, checkout these pages in the Wiki:

 * [Getting Started](https://github.com/keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt/wiki/Getting-started)
 * [Publish via output](https://github.com/keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt/wiki/Publish-via-output)